What is Forex Arbitrage Trading?

 Summary:

-Foreign exchange carry trading is an investment strategy that typically involves two different currency markets.
+Forex carry trading is an investment strategy that typically involves two different currency markets.
 This strategy is based on the interest rate differences between two currencies and utilizes these differences to earn profits.

 What is Foreign Exchange Carry Trading?
 Is foreign exchange arbitrage trading a foreign exchange arbitrage trading?

-In foreign exchange carry trades, investors first borrow a low interest rate currency and then exchange that currency for a high interest rate currency.
+In forex carry trades, investors first borrow a low interest rate currency and then exchange that currency for a high interest rate currency.
 Next, they deposit their high interest rate currency in the bank to earn higher interest returns.
 At the same time, they pay interest fees for low interest currency.
 In this way, investors can earn currency spreads and obtain stable profits.

 For example, suppose an investor borrows 100 million yen (approximately $1 million) from a Japanese bank and converts it into US dollars.
 The current interest rate is 0.1% Japanese yen and 2% US dollars.
 Then, the investor deposited $100 million into Bank of America to earn 2% annual interest.
 Every year, he needs to pay 0.1% Japanese yen interest expense to repay the borrowed items.
 If the exchange rate between the US dollar and the Japanese yen remains stable, investors can gain stable profits from interest rate differences.